Truth Encounter #1: A mess turned into a message

 Introduction:

-The Message:
+The Mess!

 Her life was a mess, and deep down inside, she knew it.
 One broken relationship after another had left her feeling empty inside.
-Seeking yet another relationship with a man was all she knew to do to try to heal the hurt in her heart.
-And so the pattern continued.
+But it was all she knew to do in a vain attempt to heal the hurt in her heart.
 Secretly, she hoped the Messiah she’d learned about in her early religious training was coming soon.
 Maybe he’d come and help her clean up her messy life?
-But, meanwhile, she was just surviving.
-The invisible mask she wore was for self-protection.
-She’d plaster a smile on her face as she did her daily chores, but inside, she was broken-hearted.
-At least busyness kept the feelings of loneliness, guilt, shame, and rejection at bay.
+Meanwhile, she was just surviving.

 It was just another ordinary day.
 Instead of going to the well in the cooler morning hours, like the other women in her town, she’d go at midday.
 Why?
-Perhaps so that she could avoid the gossip amongst the other Samaritan women due to her many divorces.
+Some theologians* have speculated that, perhaps in her culture, it was a way to avoid the gossip amongst the other women due to her many divorces.
 It was easier this way.
+The invisible mask she wore was for self-protection.
+She’d plaster a smile on her face as she did her daily chores, but inside, she was broken-hearted.
+At least busyness kept the feelings of loneliness, guilt, shame, and rejection at bay.

 As she approached the well to draw her daily water, she saw a stranger sitting beside it.
 ‘Oh no!’ she thought to herself.
 His dress and manner gave him away as a Jewish teacher, and she was a Samaritan.
 Jews and Samaritans didn’t mix well due to a historical prejudice between them.
 Besides that, rabbis certainly didn’t speak to Samaritan women alone!
-The Jews wouldn’t even share eating or drinking vessels with Samaritans, who were mixed-race and considered ‘unclean.’
-They rarely came to Samaria.
-It was extraordinary to see this guy alone by her town’s well!
-But she needed water.
+And, Jews considered the mixed-race Samaritans ‘unclean.’
+But she needed water, so she pressed on.

 Oddly, he addressed her and said to her, “Give me a drink.” (v.7) (He didn’t have a bucket with which to draw water from the well, and she did).
 Then, a conversation ensued.
 To her surprise, he started talking about “living water” (v.
 10), from which she could drink and “she’d never thirst.” and which would bring “everlasting life.” (v.14).
 This was weird and getting weirder, but she was intrigued.
 He seemed so different, not like the other men she’d known.
-He seemed to be so respectful!
+He was unusually respectful!
 How odd!
-She felt an unusual peace and comfort in his presence, too.
+She also felt so peaceful in his presence.

-Beside herself with joy, spiritually and emotionally freed from the shame of her sinful choices, she returned to her town and “said to the men, “Come see a man who told me all things that I ever did.
+Beside herself with joy, spiritually and emotionally freed from the shame of her sinful past, she returned to her town and “said to the men, “Come see a man who told me all things that I ever did.
 Could this be the Christ?” (v.29) Heeding her words, they went and saw Jesus for themselves.
 “And many of the Samaritans of that city believed in Him because of the word of the woman who testified, “He told me all that I ever did.” (v.
 40)

 The woman had a life-changing power encounter with supernatural truth revealed to and through Jesus Christ that changed the course of her life.
 His grace and forgiveness flooded through her and healed her self-image.
 Instead of keeping it to herself, she shook off the invisible shackles of sin and shame, literally becoming the first woman Evangelist we learn of in the Gospels.
-The spiritual revival sparked by her testimony planted a new faith community amongst the Samaritans, a once rejected people because of this woman’s witness for Christ!
+The spiritual revival sparked by her testimony planted a new faith community amongst the Samaritans, a once rejected people because her witness for Christ!

 How about you?

+*BONUS VIDEO!
 Check out this short clip of a discussion from The Chosen © series to bring more ‘color’ to the story of The Samaritan Woman.
 Check out the series if you haven’t seen it.
 I love it!

 https://www.youtube.com/watch?v=oIEEbILPXWo